 - Talk to your doctor—or better yet make an appointment with a travel doctor—to see if you need any meds before you go.

-- There are direct flights from the U.S. to Johannesburg and from there, you'll find flights to the safari region of your choosing.
+- There are direct flights from the U.S. to Johannesburg and a new nonstop to Cape Town from Newark on United.
+From there, you'll find flights to the safari region of your choosing.